antonioastorino/Digital-Circuit-Simulator/README.md

 ```

+`Data in` needs to be ready at least `1 tau` before `Enable` is asserted.
+`Data` and `Enable` must be stable for at least 2 tau.
+The output is stable after 4 tau from the change in the input.

 ## Class DCSAnd6

-Implements the AND gate with 3 inputs as an array of two DCSAnd3 AND'ed together by an AND gate
+AND gate with 3 inputs as an array of two DCSAnd3 AND'ed together by an AND gate

 ## Class DCSDisplayNBits